-As the pandemic forced the world to become more digital, technology had to adapt and accommodate to our present reality and virtual reality is what has come to the forefront.
-What was initially an invention that most thought was just for gaming has been transformed.
+As the pandemic forced the world to become more digital, technology had to adapt and accommodate to our present reality.
 With people longing to maintain their normal, pre-pandemic lives, augmented and virtual reality have come to be a major player for more than just the gaming industry.
 2020 was the year of adaptation, so what can we expect from the AR/VR world in 2021?
-Whether shopping, working, or self-care, AR/VR technology has created a solution for them all.
+Whether shopping, working, or self-care, virtual reality is for more than just gaming.

 Major home brands like IKEA, Target, and Home Depot are also offering AR shopping experiences, with the ability to put virtual furniture or projects into your current physical space.
 While this isn’t necessarily a new concept the pandemic forced it to the public much more quickly than originally planned.
 Enhanced depth-detecting sensors, on new generation Apple and Android smartphones, allowed this concept to grow exponentially.
 It’s safe to say it will continue to see growth throughout 2021.